YazanJ/EventShotPrivacyPolicy/README.md

-**Privacy Policy for EventShot**
+**Privacy Policy & Terms and Conditions for EventShot**

-_Last Updated: [Date]_
+_Last Updated: 04/12/2024

 Welcome to EventShot!
 This Privacy Policy is designed to help you understand how we collect, use, and safeguard your personal information when you use our Telegram bot.
 We are committed to protecting your privacy and ensuring the security of your data.

 **1. Introduction**

-EventShot ("we," "us," or "our") operates the Telegram bot that uses AI to convert images you send into Google Calendar events.
+EventShot ("we," "us," or "our") operates the Telegram bot (https://t.me/eventshotbot) that uses AI to convert images you send into Google Calendar events.
 By using our bot, you agree to the collection and use of your information in accordance with this Privacy Policy.

 **2. Information We Collect**

 - **Personal Information:** When you use EventShot, we may collect:
   - Your Telegram username
-  - Profile picture
+  - Your Telegram Name
   - Messages and images you send to the bot

 - **Usage Data:** We may collect information that your device sends whenever you use the bot, such as: